Mental Health and Burnout

 - Setting emotional boundaries

-- Seeking professional help.
-Talk to you primary care provider about effective, evidence-based treatments that can help battle burnout.
+- Talk to your primary care provider about effective, evidence-based treatments that can help battle burnout.
+This includes mental health treatment and self-care for service members and their family members.

 In This Together

-A sense of community and meaningful connection are strong protection against burnout.
+A sense of community and meaningful connections are strong protection against burnout.
 Reaching out for help is a sign of strength.

-If you recognize signs of burnout in yourself, colleagues, friends or family, speak up and let them know it is ok to take a break.
+If you recognize signs of burnout in yourself, colleagues, friends, or family members, reach out and let them know that it's okay to take a break.

 Leaders can play an important role battling burnout.
 Cultivate a positive work environment that lifts everyone up.
 Kudos, praise, caring gestures, and recognition go a long way.
 Be supportive of team members if they report burnout.